Jim8y/academic_theme_test/content/hungarian/post/getting-started/index.md

 authors = []

 tags = ["Academic"]
-summary = "Create a beautifully simple website or blog in under 10 minutes."
+summary = "Egyszerűen gyönyörű oldal hugo rendszeren 10 perc alatt."

 # Projects (optional).
 #   Associate this post with one or more of your projects.